 MSF delivers emergency aid to people affected by armed conflict, epidemics, healthcare exclusion and natural or man-made disasters.

-Safety and health of the displaced persons and refugees comes first (most are Truscan).
+Safety and health of the displaced persons and refugees comes first (for this mission, these are mainly Truscan).

-Médecins Sans Frontières observes neutrality and impartiality in the name of its medical ethics and the right to humanitarian assistance and claims full and unhindered freedom in the exercise of its functions.
+Médecins Sans Frontières observes neutrality and impartiality in the name of universal medical ethics and the right to humanitarian assistance and claims full and unhindered freedom in the exercise of its functions.

 Support any activity that will relieve human suffering, as long as the ethics and reputation of MSF are not in jeopardy.